-- General security options are managed by security administrators. - In LSPP mode: management of MAC attributes is performed by security administrators. - Management of users and their security attributes is performed by security administrators.
-Management of groups (and to some extent users) can be delegated to group security administrators. - Users can change their own passwords, their default groups, and their user names (but not their user IDs). - In LSPP mode: users can choose their security labels at login, for some login methods.
+- General security options are managed by security administrators. - In Labeled Security Mode: management of MAC attributes is performed by security administrators. - Management of users and their security attributes is performed by security administrators.
+Management of groups (and to some extent users) can be delegated to group security administrators. - Users can change their own passwords or password phrases, their default groups, and their user names (but not their user IDs). - In Labeled Security Mode: users can choose their security labels at login, for some login methods.
 (Note: this also applies in CAPP mode if the administrator chooses to activate security label processing.) - Auditors manage the parameters of the audit system (a list of audited events, for example) and can analyze the audit trail. - Security administrators can define what audit records are captured by the system. - Discretionary access rights to protected resources are managed by the owners of the applicable profiles (or UNIX objects) or by security administrators.

-2.2.7 Communications Security
+1.3.2.7 Communications Security

 z/OS provides means of secure communication between systems sharing the same security policy.
-In LSPP mode, communication within TOE parts coupled into a sysplex can be multilevel, whereas other communication channels are assigned a single security label.
+In Labeled Security Mode, communication within TOE parts coupled into a sysplex can be multilevel, whereas other communication channels are assigned a single security label.
 In CAPP mode, labels need not to be assigned and evaluated for any communication channel.

 z/OS TCP/IP provides the means for associating labels with all IP addresses in the network.
-In LSPP mode, communication is permitted between any two addresses that have equivalent labels.
-In LSPP mode, communication between two multilevel addresses requires the explicit labeling of each packet with the sending user's label and is only permitted over XCF links within the sysplex.
+In Labeled Security Mode, communication is permitted between any two addresses that have equivalent labels.
+In Labeled Security Mode, communication between two multilevel addresses requires the explicit labeling of each packet with the sending user's label and is only permitted over XCF links within the sysplex.